What to Expect After Surgery F.A.Q.

 following your procedure, we strongly encourage you to rest and

+such as driving until your vision is adequate and you feel safe to drive.
 You should avoid rubbing or touching your eye for 1 week and then

 do so with caution through the first month.
 Avoid getting soap,

 shampoo, hair spray, etc. in your eyes for 1 week.
 Avoid sunlight

 exposure, scuba diving, swimming, saunas, hot tubs, and water sports